Rhinoplasty After Nose Injury – Repairing Aesthetics and Function

 Rhinoplasty is often thought of as being something that’s sought out purely for aesthetic reasons but it’s actually something that can be used to improve the function of the nose too.
 When your nose is broken, it not only affects the appearance of your nose but can also restrict your breathing too.

-How rhinoplasty is used to repair a broken nose
+How rhinoplasty surgery is used to repair a broken nose

 When your nose is broken, the bones are pushed out of place.
 During rhinoplasty surgery, the bones can be reset and straightened.
 This will help to improve the appearance and also free up the nasal cavity so that breathing is more comfortable too.

-When performing rhinoplasty on a broken nose, it can either be done as an open or closed surgery.
-Each type of rhinoplasty has its own advantages.
+When performing rhinoplasty surgery on a broken nose, it can either be done as an open or closed surgery.
+Each type of nose surgery has its own advantages.

 Closed rhinoplasty is a type of surgery where there is no external scar and the incisions are made on the inside of the nose.
 Once the incisions are made along the inside of the nose the skin is then lifted away so the surgery can be performed.
 Below are some of the main advantages of closed rhinoplasty.